Retirement road map: Planning in your 20s, 30s, 40s, 50s, & beyond

 Mind your RMDs

-If the amount will be much larger than you need, you may want to “smooth out” the distributions, starting earlier in retirement to prevent higher income levels (that could push you into a higher tax bracket) in any given year.
+If you are over 59½ but have not yet reached RMD Age, you may want to “smooth out” the distributions.
+This means taking distributions from certain employer retirement plans and IRAs earlier in retirement (prior to reaching RMD Age) to lower account balances, which may help to prevent RMDs resulting in higher income levels (that could push you into a higher tax bracket) in any given year.4

 Look for growth potential